 Button was pitted against another new team mate in 2014 - highly-rated youngster Kevin Magnussen.
 The Danish rookie stole the headlines with a podium finish in the Australian opener, but as McLaren struggled for form it was the experienced Button who surged ahead with some fine under-the-radar drives.
 The Briton finished the season a full 71 points ahead of Magnussen and was unsurprising retained by McLaren for 2015.

 That season was to prove among the most testing of Button's career, as McLaren's revived partnership with Honda got off to a faltering start, dropping them to the rear of the grid.
 He scored just 16 points all year, though that was at least five more than new team mate Fernando Alonso.
-The team's struggles inevitably prompted talk of possible retirement for the F1 veteran, but ever the optimist, Button refused to give up hope and agreed terms to remain with the Woking squad for 2016.
+The team's struggles inevitably prompted talk of possible retirement for the F1 veteran, but ever the optimist, Button refused to give up hope and decided to remain with the Woking squad for 2016.